Vladi756/DSA-in-C/README.md

-# Algorithms-in-C
+# Data Structures and Algorithms
-Includes sorting as well as searching algorithms in the C programming language.
+Includes sorting as well as searching algorithms in the C and C++ programming languages.